Danger Level: 5/5

 Common questions about identification, prevention, and treatment

-How dangerous are bald-faced hornets?
+How dangerous are bald-faced hornets in Boise?

 Related